jbesomi/texthero/CONTRIBUTING.md

 ## Quality

 Texthero's main goal is to make the NLP-developer life _easier_.
 It does so by
-1. Provide a simple-yet-complete tool for NLP and text analytics
+1. Providing a simple-yet-complete tool for NLP and text analytics
-2. Empower the NLP developer with great documentation, simple getting started docs as well as (work in progress) clear and concise tutorials (blog).
+2. Empowering the NLP developer with great documentation, simple getting started docs as well as (work in progress) clear and concise tutorials (blog).

 To achieve all of this, Texthero's code and documentation must be of high quality.
-Having a clean, readable, and **tested** code drastically reduces the likelihood of introducing bugs, and having great documentation will facilitate the work of many NLP developers as well as the work of Texther's maintainers.
+Having a clean, readable, and **tested** code drastically reduces the likelihood of introducing bugs, and having great documentation will facilitate the work of many NLP developers as well as the work of Texthero's maintainers.

 ## Shift-left testing